How to Apply for Louisiana Medicaid

 How to apply for Healthy Louisiana

-Call 1-888-342-6207 to reach Healthy Louisiana's member services.
-Representatives can assist you through the application process and explain eligibility requirements for your household.
+- By phone: Call Medicaid Customer Service at 1-888-342-6207 to reach an LDH representative.
+Staff can assist you through the application process and explain eligibility requirements for your household.

 Documents you'll likely need